f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 You can capture traffic for a specific interface on a blade using the interface keyword in the tcpdump command.
 The interface is specified as <blade>/<port>.<subport>.
 If the interface keyword is not supplied, or if 0/0.0 is specified for the interface, no interface filtering occurs and the command captures all interfaces in the partition.

 Important: The interfaces on the VELOS system are capable of very high traffic rates.
-To prevent dropped packets during traffic capture, you should specify appropriate filters in order to capture only the intended traffic and reduce the total amount of captured traffic.
+To prevent dropped packets during traffic capture, you should specify appropriate filters to capture only the intended traffic and reduce the total amount of captured traffic.

 For example, the following command captures traffic on interface 1.0 on blade number 2: